DiogoMag/Voice-to-SQL-AI-Agent/README.md

-# Voice-to-SQL-AI-Agent
+# Voice-Activated MySQL AI Agent
 AI-powered voice interface for MySQL.
 Converts spoken queries into SQL, retrieves results, and responds in natural language.

-# Voice-Activated MySQL AI Agent

 ## Overview
 An AI-powered voice interface for MySQL.
 Converts spoken queries into SQL, executes them, and returns natural-language responses.
 Designed for intuitive, hands-free data exploration.